-The Kentucky Commission on Women is a resource for Kentucky women about current legislation.
-In order for women to be an influential voice in policy decisions, women need to stay informed on the issues.
+Are you interested in current Kentucky legislation that would affect women in our state?
+The Kentucky Commission on Women is that resource.
+For women to have an influential voice in policy decisions they need to stay informed on the issues.

 Finding Your Representative

-It is important for all women to know who represents them in the Kentucky State House of Representatives, Kentucky State Senate, United States Congress and United States Senate.
+Who represents Kentuckians in the Kentucky State House of Representatives, Kentucky State Senate, United States Congress and United States Senate?

 U.S. Senate: All Kentuckians are represented by Senator Mitch McConnell and Senator Rand Paul in the United States Senate.
 In Kentucky's history, no woman has been elected to represent Kentucky in the United States Senate.

-U.S. House of Representatives: Kentucky is comprised of 6 Congressional Districts.
-Currently, all 6 are held by men.
-Kentucky has elected 2 women throughout history to Congress.
+U.S. House of Representatives: Kentucky is divided into six Congressional Districts and currently all representatives are men.
+Kentucky has elected two women throughout history to Congress.
 In 1927, Katherine Gudger-Langley became Kentucky's first United States Congresswoman, the second woman came 70 years later in 1997.
 No women of color have yet to be elected to Congress.

-Kentucky State Legislature: Women currently hold 26 of the 138 seats in the Kentucky State Legislature, representing 18.8% of the entire General Assembly.
+Kentucky State Legislature: Women currently hold 26 of the 138 seats in the Kentucky State Legislature, representing 18.8 percent of the entire General Assembly.

 Mary Elliott Flanery was the first women elected to the Kentucky State Legislature in 1921.
-Forty (40) years later, Amelia Tucker became the first African American woman elected to the Kentucky State Legislature.
+Forty years later, Amelia Tucker became the first African-American woman elected to the Kentucky State Legislature.

 Find your Representative